2023-2024 COMMUNITY SERVICES PROGRAM

 Each District will select a District winner from among the Post submissions.
 District Commanders will establish the procedures for selecting the District winner; for example, the District Commander may select the winner, let a committee select the winner or have a committee pick the top three (3) or (4) candidates from which the District Commander will select a winner.
 The Post that submitted the winning entry in each District will receive an additional five (5) All State points.

-District Commander will sign and date the nomination forms, check the yes or no box to indicate whether or not the entry was the winning entry from their District and forward all nomination forms, and the required narratives, to the State Community Service Director.
+District Commanders will sign and date the nomination forms, check the yes or no box to indicate whether or not the entry was the winning entry from their District and forward all nomination forms, and the required narratives, to the State Community Service Director.
 One (1) entry, from among the twelve (12) District winners, will then be selected as the Department of Michigan New Member Community Service Volunteer of the Year.
 The Post that submitted the winning entry at Department level will receive an additional five (5) All State points.
 The Department winner will be appropriately and publicly recognized at the State Convention in June.

 National Outstanding Community Service Post Award